jessicaagarwal/Shoonya-wipe/NIST_COMPLIANCE.md

-# SafeErasePro - NIST SP 800-88r2 Compliance Guide
+# Shoonya Wipe - NIST SP 800-88r2 Compliance Guide

 ## Overview

-SafeErasePro has been fully updated to comply with NIST Special Publication 800-88r2, "Guidelines for Media Sanitization."
+Shoonya Wipe has been fully updated to comply with NIST Special Publication 800-88r2, "Guidelines for Media Sanitization."
 This document outlines how the software implements each required NIST guideline.

 ## NIST Compliance Implementation